pkamenga44/Unikin-ML-AI/README.md

 # Unikin-ML-AI
-This is the repository for collaboration with Unikin colleagues
+This repository is intended for collaboration with colleagues from Unikin.